What is the first law of thermodynamics?

 First law of thermodynamics statement:

-The first law of thermodynamics states that ” The total energy of an isolated system is constant.”
+The thermodynamics first law states that ” The total energy of an isolated system is constant.”

 A close examination of this statement suggests that the first law of thermodynamics is nothing but conservation of energy.
-The basis for the development of the first law of thermodynamics is conservation of energy.
+The basis for the development of this law is the conservation of energy.
 As per the thermodynamic approach, this law is stated as the internal energy change of any closed system is given by the difference between the heat stored in a system and the work done by it.
-An equivalent way of stating the first law of thermodynamics is that perpetual motion machines, which can indefinitely do work without any energy source are impossible as it violates the conservation of energy and the first law of thermodynamics.
+An equivalent way of stating the first law of thermodynamics is that perpetual motion machines, which can indefinitely do work without any energy source are impossible as it violates the conservation of energy and thermodynamics first law.

 Mathematically the first law of Thermodynamics is stated as: